Poet, Professor, Prankster

 It’s an 850-mile journey that once took less than two weeks.
 But the slack water from eight major dams along the way now seriously befuddles the vast majority of these world travelers who rely on current.
 The precious few who do survive the gauntlet have already begun the transformation to live entirely in salt water.
 That in itself is quite a feat!
 The Pacific Ocean will be its new home, as it travels a thousand miles in and around the Gulf of Alaska in search of food.

 Let’s face it, there aren’t too many life stories that can compare.
-And yet, most Westerners hardly know of the effort these fish go through, just to get back home.
+And yet, most Westerners hardly know of the effort these fish go through, just to get back to Idaho.

 “This is death, you know,” said Bill.
 “The instinct that drives the salmon out of the ocean and up the stream to a gravel bar, where she wiggles a nest for her redd.
 But she knows that she had to come, she had to spawn to continue the cycle, to continue her species.